 Built to hold up for long runs and high volume weekly training, the Nike React Miler offers outstanding cushioning, mild stability and a secure lockdown to keep the foot comfortable from all directions.

 This is Nike’s most cushioned shoe in its lineup and it, but it still provides some solid energy return with each step.

 The React Miler is equipped with even more react foam than the Infinity Run, so the cushioning is even more plush and durable.

 This foam is constructed in the shape of Nike’s Geometric Rocker, so it helps your foot roll forward more efficiently than traditional running shoes.

-Furthermore, the React Miles has a heel clip paired with a harder plastic block inserted on the medial side of the shoe to offer some correction for those who overpronate.
+Furthermore, the React Miler has a heel clip paired with a harder plastic block inserted on the medial side of the shoe to offer some correction for those who overpronate.